 Seeking Addiction Treatment

 If you or a loved one is struggling with an addiction to OTC medications or if you’ve been abusing drugs of any kind, Delphi Behavioral Health Group might be able to help you overcome your potential substance use disorder.
-To learn more about OTC drugs, addiction, and how it can be treated, call our addiction treatment specialists at 844-605-0706 and speak with someone at any time.
+To learn more about OTC drugs, addiction, and how they can be treated, call our addiction treatment specialists at 844-605-0706 and speak with someone at any time.
 Addiction is difficult to overcome on your own, but quality treatment services from qualified people can help you achieve long-lasting recovery.
-A call might be the first step on your journey to sobriety and a productive life.
+A call might be the first step on your journey to sobriety and productive life.